CosmWasm/wasmd/x/wasm/IBC.md

   *ChannelID* as well as remote *PortID* (and *ClientID*???) that is communicating.
-* When receiving an Ack or Error packet, the contract also receives the same identifier that it set on Send (`x/wasm` handles mapping between this and the native IBC packet IDs).
+* When receiving an Ack or Error packet, the contract also receives the original packet that it set on Send

 ### One Port per Module